-There are a variety of problems with plants very often.
+Plants often have a variety of problems.
 In most cases, this is due to improper care.

-Weevils and root rot are the main reasons for Coral Bells to wilt.
+QUICK ANSWER: Weevils and root rot are the main reasons for Coral Bells’ wilting.
 To fix this, use beneficial nematodes against weevils and only water when the ground is about two inches dry.

 Pests

 Weevils are the biggest pest threat to Coral Bells.
 Adults destroy foliage, but larvae are more insidious.
-They can destroy almost all the roots.
-As a result, the plant loses the ability to get moisture from the ground and the leaves and petioles droop.
+They can kill almost all the roots.
+As a result, the plant loses the ability to get moisture from the ground, and the leaves and petioles droop.

 The nematodes will do the trick, even if you have to wait a little while.